 Once the cups are attached, they are generally left on for 3-10 minutes.
 Your practitioner may also apply massage oil and gently glide the cups up and down the affected areas (called running cupping).
 The cups are removed by simply pressing down on the skin and letting the air out.
 They often leave marks on the body which last for about 4-10 days, depending on the condition.
 The marks are very useful as diagnostic tools: the darker the mark, the more stagnation there is in the muscles.
 As the marks lighten through progressive treatments, it is a sign that the underlying conditions are improving.

-In addition to relieving pain, fire cupping gives your body a boost in releasing toxins.
+In addition to relieving pain, fire cupping gives the body a boost in releasing toxins.
 An increase in blood flow can also help to flush out toxins that are stored in the lymphatic system.
 It is important to drink lots of water and try to avoid alcohol after a treatment.

 Increasing circulation with fire cupping also helps to reduce the appearance of cellulite as it brings blood flow to the skin and fascia.

 Cupping therapy promotes deep relaxation to move through the entire body by engaging the parasympathetic nervous system.
 This is responsible for slowing the heart rate, assisting in digestion and increasing intestinal and gland activity.
 It is great for people who suffer from stress, anxiety, burnout and insomnia.

 Congestion (the buildup of fluid or phlegm in your lungs) caused by a cold, bronchitis or even asthma, can be treated with fire cupping.
 The suction from cupping helps to break up and expel congestion.
 It brings oxygen rich blood and lymph toward the lungs and other respiratory muscles.
 Cups are usually placed on the back, but can be placed on the chest as well.

 FIRE CUPPING is offered at the Saskatoon and Warman locations by SARAH STROHAN.